Reverse mathematics: Use of higher-order arithmetic

 A recent strand of higher-order reverse mathematics research, initiated by Ulrich Kohlenbach in 2005, focuses on subsystems of higher-order arithmetic.

-Due to the richer language of higher-order arithmetic, the use of representations (aka 'codes') common in second-order arithmetic, is greatly reduced.
+Due to the richer language of higher-order arithmetic, the use of representations (also known as 'codes') common in second-order arithmetic, is greatly reduced.

-For example, a continuous function on the Cantor space is just a function that maps binary sequences to binary sequences, and that also satisfies the usual 'epsilon-delta'-definition of continuity.
+For example, a continuous function on the Cantor space is just a function that maps binary sequences to binary sequences, and that also satisfies the usual 'epsilon–delta'-definition of continuity.

 Higher-order reverse mathematics includes higher-order versions of (second-order) comprehension schemes.
 Such a higher-order axiom states the existence of a functional that decides the truth or falsity of formulas of a given complexity.
 In this context, the complexity of formulas is also measured using the arithmetical hierarchy and analytical hierarchy.
 The higher-order counterparts of the major subsystems of second-order arithmetic generally prove the same second-order sentences (or a large subset) as the original second-order systems.
 For instance, the base theory of higher-order reverse mathematics, called RCA, proves the same sentences as RCA0, up to language.

 As noted in the previous paragraph, second-order comprehension axioms easily generalize to the higher-order framework.
 However, theorems expressing the compactness of basic spaces behave quite differently in second- and higher-order arithmetic: on one hand, when restricted to countable covers/the language of second-order arithmetic, the compactness of the unit interval is provable in WKL0 from the next section.
 On the other hand, given uncountable covers/the language of higher-order arithmetic, the compactness of the unit interval is only provable from (full) second-order arithmetic.
 Other covering lemmas (e.g. due to Lindelöf, Vitali, Besicovitch, etc.) exhibit the same behavior, and many basic properties of the gauge integral are equivalent to the compactness of the underlying space.